 Initial Operating Experience (IOE)

-Once the IOE has been successfully completed, the new hire will be assigned a reserve work schedule at his/her assigned domicile.
+Once IOE has been successfully completed, the new hire will be assigned a reserve work schedule at his/her assigned domicile.
 If relocation is required, the new hire will be given four days to relocate to the assigned domicile upon completion of initial new hire ground training (prior to IOE).
 SkyWest will provide up to three nights of hotel accommodations at a trainee’s domicile if needed.

-Thirty to ninety days following IOE, the third and final phase of Initial New Hire Flight Attendant Training will be conducted.
+Thirty to 90 days following IOE, the third and final phase of Initial New Hire Flight Attendant Training will be conducted.
 This final phase, known as the Initial Line Check, must be completed with a satisfactory score.

-Seniority is determined by the Flight Attendant’s date of hire (the first day of training) and the last four digits of their Social Security number.
+Seniority is determined by the flight attendant’s date of hire (the first day of training) and the last four digits of their Social Security number.